Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Selection bias associated with halo orientation

 One of the possible sources of the selection bias is associated with preferentially selecting haloes with major axes parallel to the line of sight.
 At a given halo mass, haloes with high $\cosi$ tend to have higher lensing signal than haloes of the same mass. \cite{Osato18} show that the halo orientation can be associated with the enhanced lensing signal at both small and large scales (100 comoving $\hiMpc$ along the line of sight).
 Using Buzzard simulations, \cite{ZZhang22} show that the \redmapper clusters indeed preferentially select haloes with major axes aligned along the line of sight.

 Fig.~\ref{fig:cosi_pdf} presents the $\cosi$ distribution of our cluster sample, combining both Y1 and Y3 Buzzard realisations.
-The orange histograms show the probability distribution of $\cosi$ for our richness-selected sample, and the blue histograms show that for the sample constructed to have the same mass and redshift distribution (based on the matching method in Appendix~\ref{app:diagnosis}).
+The orange histograms show the probability distribution of $\cosi$ for our richness-selected sample, and the blue histograms show that for the sample with the same mass and redshift distribution (based on the matching method in Appendix~\ref{app:diagnosis}).
 The richness-selected sample includes more high-$\cosi$ haloes.

-Fig.~\ref{fig:Sigma_cosi} shows how the $\Sigma$ profile changes with halo orientation.
+Fig.~\ref{fig:Sigma_cosi} shows how the $\Sigma$ profile depends on halo orientation.
 Each panel corresponds to a redshift and mass bin.
 For a given mass and redshift, we divide $\cosi$ into 5 bins of $\Delta(\cosi)=0.2$ (colour curves).
 Let us focus on $0.8 < \cosi < 1$ (red), i.e.~haloes with their major axes almost perfectly aligned with the line of sight.
 Their average $\Sigma$ profile is significantly boosted at small scales, has a dip at $\approx$ 1 pMpc, and has another peak at approximately 2--3 pMpc.
 The selection bias we have seen in Fig.~\ref{fig:bias_DS}, however, has a different scale-dependence.
 For high-richness clusters, the scale-dependence of selection bias is similar to what we see here.
 However, for low-richness clusters, the selection bias is usually small at small radii and peaks at approximately 1 pMpc.
-In addition, the 2--3 pMpc peak in Fig.~\ref{fig:Sigma_cosi} is at 5\% to 10\% level, which is lower than the amplitude in Fig.~\ref{fig:bias_DS}.
+In addition, the 2--3 pMpc peak in Fig.~\ref{fig:Sigma_cosi} is at 5 -- 10\% level, which is lower than the amplitude in Fig.~\ref{fig:bias_DS}.
 Therefore, while the orientation bias can account for part of the selection bias for the high-richness clusters, it cannot account for the selection bias for low-richness clusters because of the disagreement in the scale-dependence and the amplitude.
 It is possible that other orientation bias proxies \citep[e.g.][]{Dietrich14, Herbonnet21} could capture the selection bias more fully.
+For example, we have only calculated halo triaxiality at $\Rvir$; it is possible that a halo triaxiality proxy calculated at larger radii or a proxy of large-scale filaments connected to the halo could lead to a better model for selection bias.